Sparky015/AstralEngine/README.md

 - A supported C++20 compiler
 - 64-bit CPU

+Note: The project will not build without the Vulkan SDK installed on your computer.
+You will also need the debug versions of the libraries installed.
+      The version needed is 1.3.296.0.
+You can run the CheckVulkanSDK.py script to see if you have the libraries needed present and the correct Vulkan SDK version installed.

 #### Windows

 1. Open a terminal at the root of the project